eng470-s23/eng470-zwhitley/white-paper.md

 In terms of outcomes, if this project were to be adopted, the digital games studies program would benefit greatly from being able to study games through emulators.
 I plan on reaching this audience by my administration project proposal, and which would make a substantive change to the program.

 ## Project Continuation and Long-Term Impact

+For the future, and after I create the proposal, I plan to "leave the door open" so to speak, and let anyone who would like to continue my project pick up the pieces.
+This is a topic that needs to keep being talked about.

 ---